AzureMentor/Azure-AZ-303-Study-Guide/2 - Implement management and security solutions (25-30%).md

-# AZ-303: Implement management and security solutions (25-30%)
+# AZ-303: Implement Management and Security Solutions (25-30%)

 ## Manage workloads in Azure
 - migrate workloads using Azure Migrate